rbpartC/stackai-challenge/README.md

    - **PG Bouncer**: Launched to provide connection pooling for PostgreSQL, improving performance and reliability.

 3. **Initialize databases**
    - When using the temporal service container, databases are not initialized with their appropriate schemas.
 You can deploy an admin-tools container and enter it or script the initialization of the databases.
+The container can be suspended after setting-up/upgrading schemas.

 4. **Deploy Temporal Services**
    - **Frontend, History, Matching, Worker**: Each Temporal service is deployed as a separate Docker service using the same Dockerfile but with different `SERVICES` environment variables.
 This separation allows for independent scaling and fault isolation.